 London maps and topographical prints of 18th and 19th century London and Great Britain are accessible via the MOTCO UK Directory and Image database.
-An electronic facsimile of John Rocque's 1746 map of London is also available.
+An electronic facsimile of John Rocque's 1746 map of London is available online.

-London's history, society and art are represented in Collage, an image database of 20,000 works (prints, drawings, paintings and watercolors) from the Guildhall Library and Guildhall Art Gallery of London.
+London's history, society and art are represented in Collage, an image database of 130,000 works (prints, drawings, paintings and watercolors) from the Guildhall Art Gallery and London Metropolitan Archives.